houseabsolute/DateTime.pm/README.md

     regardless of the timezone of the objects involved, as does using `subtract_datetime_absolute()`.
 Other methods of subtraction are not always reversible.

+- never do math on two objects where only is in the floating time zone

+    The date math code accounts for leap seconds whenever the `DateTime` object is not in the floating time zone.
+If you try to do math where one object is in the floating zone and the other isn't, the results will be confusing and wrong.

 ### Adding a Duration to a Datetime